-Follow Up Review of the MWBE Program
+Follow-up Review of the MWBE Program

 OIG released a follow up review of the City’s Minority and Women-owned Business Enterprise (MWBE) program.
 This follow-up report details changes in the program over the past year, the challenges the program still faces, and recommendations for the new administration and City Council to consider in rebuilding the program to make it function effectively.
 We issued this report firm in the belief that the MWBE program can still be a valuable City asset in leveling the playing field for groups historically victimized by discrimination by providing economic opportunities that have not been available to them in the past.